kamekingdom/mobile-aerotext/README.md

 ## License & Usage

-- CC BY 4.0 license
-  The dataset and code are intended for academic use only.
+- _CC BY 4.0 license_: The dataset and code are intended for academic use only.
 For commercial applications, please contact the project maintainer.

 ---